Aidar5/nattoeng/docs/source/book/02_git_github/git_basics_commands.rst

 .. figure:: https://raw.githubusercontent.com/natenka/PyNEng/master/images/git/git_status_1.png

 Two files came out because I have undo-files configured for Vim.
 These are special files that allow you to cancel changes not only in the current file session but also in the past.
-Note that Git reports there are files that it does not follow and tells using which command you can start following.
+Note that Git reports there are files that it does not follow and tells you using which command you can start following.

 File .gitignore
 '''''''''''''''